CIndyCao15/portfolio/content/portfolio/Live-action-plus-Compositing-Hercraft.md

 image = "img/portfolio/Hercraft.jpg"
 showonlyimage = false
 title = "[ #Project 3 ] Hercraft - Creative Short Film"
-weight = 3
+description = "This movie is a Minecraft fanfic.
+It tells the story of a girl who accidentally dozes off in the classroom and finds that her world has many Minecraft elements.
+She meets Steve, and together they have wonderful adventures at school and form a genuine friendship." weight = 3
 +++